HDT3213/rdb/README.md

                 supporting multi separators: -sep sep1 -sep sep2 -regex using regex expression filter keys -no-expired reserve expired keys
+  -concurrent The number of concurrent json converters.
+(CpuNum -1 by default, reserve a core for decoder)

 Examples:
 parameters between '[' and ']' is optional